lhs-open/lhs-guide/docs/index.md

 - Wang X, et al. Prediction of the 1-Year Risk of Incident Lung Cancer: Prospective Study Using Electronic Health Records from the State of Maine.
 J Med Internet Res 2019;21(5):e13260. doi: 10.2196/13260

 ---

-## Acknowledgements
+# Acknowledgements

 Thanks to Joshua C. Rubin, JD, MBA, MPH, MPP for reviewing and editing the guide.
-Special thanks to the NAM LHS report series.
+Special thanks to US NAM for its published LHS reports, no LHS vision without their research.
 Thanks to all references cited.

-12/20/2022 Updated.

 ---
-©2022 Anjun Chen, All rights reserved.
+©2022-2023 Anjun Chen, All rights reserved.